lucacarbonelc/MIMIC-website/content/nl/social.md

 ### 6 September 2021

+#### Jasmina Rosič presented the aims of the MIMIc project newspaper Delo
 Jasmina Rosič was interviewed by one of the most-read Slovenian newspapers Delo.
 She talked about her experience of living in Belgium and presented the aims of the MIMIc project and her own research within the project.
 [Link](https://www.delo.si/novice/znanoteh/mladostniki-so-slabo-raziskana-druzbena-skupina/)